Neural Configuration-Space Barriers for Manipulation Planning and Control: Safe Barrier from Configuration-Space Distance Function

-where the noise in $\mathcal{P}(t)$, its lack of complete coverage of the obstacle boundary, and the approximation error in $\hat{f}_c$ and $\hat{f}_{sc}$ constitute multiple sources of uncertainty.
+However, learning-based representations inevitably introduce modeling errors.
+The noise in $\mathcal{P}(t)$, its lack of complete coverage of the obstacle boundary, and the approximation error in $\hat{f}_c$ and $\hat{f}_{sc}$ constitute multiple sources of uncertainty.

-In the following sections, we leverage the fast parallel query capabilities of the neural CDF barrier to enable efficient sampling-based planning in configuration space (Sec.~\ref{sec: bubble-based planning}), and then propose a distributionally robust control strategy that tracks the planned trajectory while ensuring real-time safety despite uncertainties and dynamic obstacles (Sec.~\ref{sec: dro_cbf_safety}).
+In what follows, we leverage the fast parallel query capabilities of the neural CDF barrier to enable efficient sampling-based planning in configuration space (Sec.~\ref{sec: bubble-based planning}), and propose a distributionally robust control strategy that tracks the planned trajectory while ensuring real-time safety despite the aforementioned uncertainties and motion in obstacles (Sec.~\ref{sec: dro_cbf_safety}).